wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/pt2_depths/story.md

 #### If repeat wall encounter

 No no no...not again.
 The proximity alarm wails and this time, you're much quicker to stop the ship...but Mussie isn't so lucky.
-His subpod smashes straight into the same rock wall that claimed Elias and Taddese not minutes before.
+His subpod smashes straight into a different stretch of the same rock wall that claimed Elias and Taddese not minutes before.

 _(go back)_